Lora Lake Apartments Cleanup

 On September 9, 2015, the Lora Lake Apartments Site Consent Decree (Legal Agreement between Ecology and the Port of Seattle) with the Final Cleanup Action Plan was entered by King County Superior Court.

-To view legal documents, cleanup plans, fact sheets and more, please visit the Lora Lake site on the Dept. of Ecology website.
+To view legal documents, cleanup plans, fact sheets, and more, please visit the Lora Lake site on the Department of Ecology website.

-The Port of Seattle is currently preparing Engineering Design Report (EDR) for the proposed cleanup actions: soil excavation at Apartment parcel and restoring the Lora Lake wetlands.
-The Port is also obtaining the appropriate permits from the local jurisdictions and the U.S. Army Corps of Engineers to begin the cleanup work at the Lora Lake Apartments Site.
-Work is expected to start in 2017.
+The Port of Seattle prepared an Engineering Design Report (EDR) for the cleanup actions: soil excavation at Apartment parcel and restoring the Lora Lake wetlands.
+The Port also obtained the appropriate permits from the local jurisdictions and the U.S. Army Corps of Engineers to begin the cleanup work at the Lora Lake Apartments Site.